-The rubber soles are flexible to move with you, but provide excellent protection from rocks, branches, and other obstacles in your way.
+The rubber soles are flexible to move with you but provide excellent protection from rocks, branches, and other obstacles.

-This kayaking shoe comes in a variety of colors, styles, and sizes available for both men and women.
+This kayaking shoe comes in various colors, styles, and sizes for both men and women.
 With a reasonable price point, this is an excellent shoe for kayaking or other water sports like paddleboarding.